by Julia Ries on November 2, 2021

 "All surgeries, regardless of how common they seem, come with risks," Wongworawat said.

-Dr. Alexander Zuriarrain, a double board-certified plastic surgeon with Zuri Plastic Surgery, says the guidelines were designed to improve patient education and quality of care.
+Dr. Alexander Zuriarrain, a double board-certified plastic surgeon with Zuri Plastic Surgery in Miami, says the guidelines were designed to improve patient education and quality of care.

 "All patients should understand the risks of breast implants to include additional surgeries, capsular contracture, implant rupture, and possible infection," Zuriarrain said.